-- (b) During the three months ended September 30, 2006, the Company incurred consulting fees of \$Nil (RMB Nil) (2005 \$4,416 (RMB 30,000)), to a private corporation with a common director of the Company. - (c) The Company signed management fees contracts to pay a director of the Company at \$6,000 per month, which amount was reduced to \$2,000 per month effective August 1, 2006. - (d) The Company also entered into a management contract with a company with common directors at \$6,380 per month, which amount includes \$2,500 payable to a director and \$500 payable to an officer.
-Under this contract, the Company incurred management fees, office and administration of \$19,140 (2005 \$19,140) during the three months ended September 30, 2006, - (e) In March 2005, the Company signed an exploration agreement with a Chinese corporation whose senior officer is also a director of the Company.
-Pursuant to this agreement, the Company paid a total of \$82,952 (RMB 555,100) for exploration work performed.
-The exploration agreement was completed during the year ended June 30, 2006. - (f) The amounts due from or to related parties have no specific terms of repayment.
+- (b) During the three months ended September 30, 2007, the Company incurred consulting fees of \$Nil (RMB Nil) (2006 \$Nil (RMB Nil)), to a private corporation with a common director of the Company. - (c) The Company signed management fees contracts to pay a private corporation controlled by a director of the Company at \$6,000 per month, which amount was reduced to \$2,000 per month effective August 1, 2006 and subsequently terminated on December 31, 2006. - (d) The Company also entered into a management contract with a company with common directors at \$6,380 per month, which amount includes \$2,500 payable to a director and \$500 payable to an officer.
+Under this contract, the Company incurred management fees, office and administration expenses of \$19,307 (2006 \$19,140) during the three months ended September 30, 2007. - (e) During the three months ended September 30, 2007, the Company paid \$4,481 to a private corporation controlled by an officer of the Company.
+This amount was paid to this officer since he was appointed as Chief Financial Officer of the Company on December 15, 2006. - (f) The amounts due from or to related parties have no specific terms of repayment.
 These transactions are in the normal course of operations and were measured at the exchange amount, which is the amount of consideration elaborated and agreed to by the related parties.